 We need you to attend a New Leader Orientation.
 New leaders also find Leadership Essentials a helpful course to grasp the value and mechanics of the Girl Scout Leadership Experience which centers on 3 processes, 4 pillars and 5 outcomes.
 Complete Leadership Essentials, New Leader Learning Path and more on gsLearn (see pg.
 7).
-We also share special events on gsnypenn.org/volunteersupport.

-New Troop Starter Box
+New Troop Starter Kit